- If you aren’t aware of JsTestDriver concepts, consider visiting http://code.google.com/p/js-test-driver/wiki/GettingStarted.

 To launch the JsTestDriver server, look for the tool window at the bottom of the screen.

-Click the green arrow to the right of the address bar to start the server.
+Click the green arrow on the toolbar to start the server.
 The status bar turns yellow to let you know the server is running, but has no slave browsers.

-Then, copy the capture URL and paste it in a browser.
+Then, copy the capture URL and paste it in a browser or just click on a browser icon to capture it automatically.
 The status bar turns green, and the corresponding browser icon lights up.
 Now you’re ready to run tests.

 In order to remove duplicated code that sets the greeter local variable, you can refactor the Greeter object creation to a special method called setUp, which is called before each test function is executed.
 Just invoke the Generate action by pressing Alt+Insert inside of a TestCase method call expression, and then choose "JsTestDriver Setup".